 $ sudo snap install --classic certbot

-Use the following command to ensure that the Certbot command can be run by creating a symbolic link to the /usr/bin
+Use the following command to ensure that the Certbot command can be run by creating a symbolic link to the /usr/bin directory.

 $ sudo ln -s /snap/bin/certbot /usr/bin/certbot